godfreynolan/teachable/README.md

 </RelativeLayout>
 ```
+In the xml file, we created each widget to access the DJI UXSDK widget elements for the app to use.
+More widgets can be found on the DJI UXSDK documentation page.

 ### 4. Implementing the ConnectionActivity Class
 To improve the user experience, we had better create an activity to show the connection status between the DJI Product and the SDK, once it's connected, the user can press the OPEN button to enter the MainActivity.